-Best Valorant Agents to use in Solo Ranked: Agent tier list | Dexerto.com
+Best Valorant Agents to use in Solo Ranked: Agent tier list - Dexerto

 Not only do her abilities give her some of the best mobility in the game when creatively used, but every one of her moves can easily deal a fatal blow.

-With only six Orbs needed to equip the blink-and-you’re-dead Showstopper rocket launcher, a Boom Bot that clears out entire entryways, and Paint Shells that make quick work of complacent opponents, Raze comes with some heat that's difficult to deal with at any rank.
+With only six Orbs needed to equip the blink-and-you’re-dead Showstopper rocket launcher, a Boom Bot that clears out entire entryways, and Paint Shells that make quick work of complacent opponents, Raze packs enough heat that’s difficult to deal with at any rank.

-She can effectively take trades without consequence, turn a man-down situation into even standing, or hold-off a rush all by herself to buy enough time for rotations.

-On Defense, this makes her a stonewall with a chance to keep her team healthy.
-On Offense, she can let solo-queue players 'carry,' since she can keep herself alive and safe at every turn — while being able to aggressively peek with minimal consequence in certain situations, thanks to her ability to heal at any given moment.
+While the update to his Paranoia made it easier to discern what its actually flashing, its still one of the most punishing flashes in the game.
+From the Shadows will punish uncoordinated teams and make light work of any stragglers.

+Omen lets players switch up their playstyle depending on what the match needs, giving solo players a highly versatile Agent to queue up as.

-S-Tier: Cypher
+S-Tier: Breach

+Breach used to be good in solo queue, now he’s great.
+The Swedish engineer has been the happy recipient of meaningful buffs to an already-potent loadout and is a leading cause for the Flash meta prevalent in Valorant at the moment.

+While his Flashpoint charges have always been a pain to avoid, now he’s equipped with a max capacity of three.
+This means that opponents will see a white screen for the entirety of a site push until they die, if used correctly.

 Contrary to the explosiveness that you’d think a good solo-queue Agent would have, Cypher’s value comes in his ability to keep tabs on such a large portion of the map.